ripanmukherjee/Robotic-Greeter/Development/Database_Code/README.rst

 the Python version or upgrade it.
 You should not acquire any mistake if you installed Python correctly or followed all steps from the Installation_Documents_ folder.

-There are some couple of important packages you need to install as well.
+There are a couple of essential packages you need to install as well.
 Please follow the below steps for that.

 Install Psycopg2 :